ameliadam/Go-go-car-pygame/README.md

+## Go-go-car-pygame

-# (This game run in python version 3)
+(This game run in python version 3)

-# The very first requirement for making this game is to install pygame in your system.
+The very first requirement for making this game is to install pygame in your system.
 >>> pip install pygame